 Is Rugby World Cup on TV?

-Canada’s official broadcaster for the 2019 World Cup tournament is TSN for English speaking Rugby fans and their sister station RDS for French handicappers.
+Canada’s official broadcaster for the 2023 World Cup tournament is TSN for English speaking Rugby fans and their sister station RDS for French handicappers.
 Check local listing for matches and TV times in your area.

-All-time Rugby World Cup Champions
+All-Time Rugby World Cup Champions

 The All Blacks are the most successful team, winning the event on three occasions, while South Africa and Australia have lifted the Web Ellis Cup twice each.

 |2011||New Zealand||New Zealand|

-|South Africa||New Zealand|
+|1995||South Africa||New Zealand|